Otis White

 Seeing the opportunity—the narrow, sometimes temporary passage through which change can happen—is the genius of leadership.
 And herding people through that passage is the practice of leadership.
 What the genius and the practice require is a sense of how things fit together, a tactical vision, a willingness to learn from experience, and a saintly patience with people—but a patience that’s bounded by the resolve to do something meaningful.

 If this sounds abstract, trust me; there are examples all around you.
-Here in Atlanta, I’ve seen these traits in people who nurtured projects great and small, from the creation of the BeltLine, a circle of parks and trails that’s transforming entire neighborhoods, to the building of a roundabout that fixed an impossible intersection at the gates of Emory University and breathed life into a small retail district.
+Here in Atlanta, I’ve seen these traits in people who nurtured projects great and small, from the creation of the Beltline, a circle of parks and trails that’s transforming entire neighborhoods, to the building of a roundabout that fixed an impossible intersection at the gates of Emory University and breathed life into a small retail district.

 In both cases, the leader was someone who recognized the value of these projects, sized up the difficulties, figured out the path forward, and patiently guided others along it.
-(Interested?
-You can hear the BeltLine story here and the roundabout story here.)

 But how exactly did they do it?
 What are the steps in seeing and seizing opportunities?
 And how can you become one of these everyday geniuses?